UNINETTSigma2/documentation/quick/saga.md

 Saga is a distributed memory system which consists of 244 dual/quad socket nodes, interconnected with a high-bandwidth low-latency InfiniBand network.
-Saga contains 200 standard, 28 mediummem, 8 largemem and 8 gpu compute nodes.
+Saga contains 200 `normal`, 36 `bigmem` and 8 `accel` compute nodes.
-Each standard (or mediummem) compute node has two 20-core Intel Skylake chips (2.0 GHz), 192 GiB memory (mediummem: 384 GiB) and a fast local NVMe disk (400 GB).
+Each normal compute node has two 20-core Intel Skylake chips (2.0 GHz), 192 GiB memory (186 GiB available for jobs) and a fast local NVMe disk (ca 300 GB shared by jobs).
-Each largemem compute node
-contains four 16-core Intel Skylake chips (2.1 GHz) and 3072 GiB memory.
-Each GPU node contains two 12-core Intel Skylake chips (2.6 GHz), 384 GiB memory, 4 NVIDIA P100 GPUs and fast local SSD-based disk RAID (about 8 TB in RAID1).
+There are two kinds of bigmem compute nodes: 28 contain two 20-core Intel Skylake chips (2.0 GHz), 384 GiB memory (377 GiB available for jobs) and a fast local NVMe disk (ca 300 GB shared by jobs); 8 contain four 16-core Intel Skylake chips (2.1 GHz) and 3072 GiB memory (3021 GiB available for jobs).
+Each GPU node contains two 12-core Intel Skylake chips (2.6 GHz), 384 GiB memory (377 GiB available for jobs), 4 NVIDIA P100 GPUs and fast local SSD-based disk RAID (about 8 TB in RAID1).

 The total number of compute cores is 9824.
 Total memory is 75 TiB.